jboss-fuse/wsdl2rest/README.md

 Generates REST endpoints from WSDL
 ----------------------------------

-A tool chain allowing quick migration from existing JAX-WS services to RESTful services by using existing WSDL.
+A tool allowing quick migration from existing JAX-WS services to REST services.

 Derived from https://sourceforge.net/projects/wsdl2rest